-If you think about your money and the idea of retirement, where can you put it to help you reach your goal?
-We ask folks this question as they come to us to form a retirement plan, and we get a variety of answers.
-Here are a lot of the answers we get in no particular order: Stocks, Mutual Funds, Bonds, Annuities, Gold, Real Estate, CD’s, Savings Accounts, Money Market Accounts, Oil and Gas, Currency, etc. If you think about each one of these, there can be varying results when you invest in each one.
+What tools can you use to grow your money?
+If you think about your money and retirement, where can you put it to help you reach your retirement goal?
+We ask folks this question as they come to us to form a retirement plan, and we get a variety of answers: stocks, mutual funds, bonds, annuities, gold, real estate, CDs, savings accounts, money market accounts, oil and gas, currency, etc.

-If you don’t like risk, you may have put much of your money in the bank.
+If you don’t like risk, you may have much of your money in the bank.
 With the backing of the federal government on your deposits, you may feel safe from the possibility of losing your money.
 What are bank accounts currently paying?
-5-6%, right?
-Maybe back in the good old days, but you are lucky to get anything in today’s interest rate environment.
-It seems like the bank acts like they are doing you are favor by holding your money for you and not really paying you much in return.
-All the while charging account fees, etc. Another feature of a bank account is that in many cases it is liquid.
+Five to 6 percent, right?
+Maybe back in the good old days, but you would be lucky to get anything like that in today’s interest rate environment.
+It seems like banks act like they are doing you a favor by holding your money for you and not really paying you much in return, all the while charging account fees.
+However, in many cases bank accounts are liquid.
 You can drive down to your local bank branch and draw it out.

-Bonds, are viewed by many as safer than stocks.
-Are they, really?
+Bonds are viewed by many as safer than stocks.
+But are they, really?
 When interest rates go up, the values of bonds go down.
-With interest rates very low, ask yourself, “where the rates will go in the future?” and, “what it will do to the value of bonds?”
+With interest rates very low, ask yourself, “Where will the rates go in the future?” and “What will it do to the value of bonds?”
 One result we can get from a bond is potential tax benefits.
-If we buy municipal bonds we can get some tax advantages that other investments do not offer.
+If we buy municipal bonds, we can get some tax advantages that other investments do not offer.

 How about annuities?
-Our view is that there are good ones and bad ones, and they may have a place somewhere in an overall plan.
-What annuities offer, is tax deferral and the opportunity for income for life if you exercise certain options that various annuity accounts may have.
-This means that if you start taking a fixed income stream for life from an annuity, even if your money would have run out, the insurance company still has to continue paying you the income for the rest of your life.
+Our view is there are good ones and bad ones.
+Annuities offer tax deferrals and the opportunity for income for life if you exercise certain options.
+This means if you start taking a fixed income stream for life from an annuity, even if your money runs out, the insurance company still has to continue paying you that income for the rest of your life.

-Part of that planning process is an income plan.
 Do you have a written income plan?
 If not, why not?
 Without income, there is no future (retirement).
 It’s all about income.
-This is an important question to ask yourself, and if the answer is no, you better get with someone that can sort it out quick.
+If the answer is no, you’d better get with someone that can sort it out quick.
 I (Mark) sure don’t want to be stressed out worrying about if I will outlive my money in retirement, and I bet you don’t, either.